-A very tropical theme in this example, using the recess in their deck coping to add some pebbles and natural landscaping.
-The tree in the middle of their rock feature also adds some needed greenery.
+Here is a very tropical theme.
+This design uses the recess in their deck coping to add some pebbles and natural landscaping.
+The tree in the middle of their rock feature adds some needed greenery.

 Lots of Japanese Zen garden vibes here.
-I really like how the tree is the focal point of the whole space and the vines coming from the upper balcony are a nice touch as well.
+I like how the tree is the focal point of the whole space, and the vines from the upper balcony are a nice touch.

 Ultimate privacy right here.
-I like how the owners mixed in a bunch of different plant colors to bring the surrounding landscaping to life.
+I like how the owners mixed different plant colors to bring the surrounding landscaping to life.

-The minimal decking on the far side of this pool helps bring the pool into the yard a bit, which is great for making the spaces blend together.
+The minimal decking on the far side of this pool helps bring the pool into the yard a bit, which is excellent for making the spaces blend.

 You can even have a tree in the middle of your pool.
 I love how the leaves from the trees extend over the water and create some natural shade.

 This is an example of a natural swimming pool with a lot of amazing overgrown greenery around it.
-I like the deck placement as well, it makes you feel like you’re sitting on the lake or pond.
+I also like the deck placement; it makes you feel like you’re sitting on the lake or pond.

 Another example of a natural pool here, this time with a more terraced garden feel.